 It's a handsome looking guitar and you can see the age in the natural Spruce flat top having a lovely colour and vibe, with a nice contrasting tortoiseshell pickguard with the Epiphone 'E' logo.
 Ivory coloured herringbone binding front and back contrasts against the natural top and the rich dark figured rosewood back and sides.
 Fingerboard is in nice condition is a lovely rich colour.
 Some of the Japanese Epiphones feature a bolt-on neck design with laminate construction.
 This guitar has set neck and solid wood construction.
 Again, there is no concrete catalogue of guitar models and features from this period.
 Simply, some of better than others.

 So, are there any issues?
 Very light surface wear with two or three small dings in the finish, the guitar is in excellent condition, particularly for its age.
-The frets appear to have quite a lot of life left in them, as it plays cleanly up and down the neck and has a nice bright and jangly resonant tone.
+The frets appear to have quite a bit of life left in them, as it plays cleanly and has a nice bright and jangly resonant tone.
 The most notable marks on the guitar are two small dents in the lacquer/wood about 10mm and 6mm across on the lower bout in the centre and edge of the side panel.
 They have no effect on the tone or structure of the guitar.
 There's also a small indentation on the back of the neck around the 2nd fret area - possibly from capo use?
 Like all guitars, it would probably benefit a set-up to suit your playing style.

 Guitar comes with a new Dreadnought ABS hard case.